metalsmith/metalsmith-browserify/README.md

 You can pass options to `metalsmith-browserify` with the [Javascript API](https://github.com/segmentio/metalsmith#api) or [CLI](https://github.com/segmentio/metalsmith#cli).
 The options are:

 * [entries](#entries): required.
 The entry points that need to be browserified.
 Accepts an array of strings.
 * [browserifyOptions](#browserifyoptions): optional.
 These options will be passed on to browserify.
 See [this area of the browserify documentation](https://github.com/browserify/browserify#browserifyfiles--opts) for all available options.
-Note that it's possible to break stuff here, like overriding the entries, so use wisely.
+Note that it's possible to break stuff here, like overriding the entries or basedir, so use wisely.

 ### `entries`